What is PTECH?

 What kind of students are good candidates for PTECH?

-Where is the PTECH school?
+Where do PTECH students attend school?

 Is transportation provided to PTECH students?